Description

 Haute Couture Belle Epoque dresses.
 Sketch for dress patterns from around 1911.
 Ink and watercolor drawing on paper of Belle Epoque costume models, signed below Zou 1909.
 It comes from a group of 15 drawings, some of which date from 1911, while others, like this one, are signed.

-The elegance of these incredible silhouettes is particularly noteworthy, reflected through the decisive and confident traits of a fashion designer, a professional of the era.
+The elegance of these incredible silhouettes is particularly noteworthy, reflected in the decisive and confident traits of the fashion designer, a professional of the era.
 The drawing originates from a private residence in Milan and is in perfect condition.
 The sheet is unmounted and unframed.

-In fashion design, new projects are presented as handmade sketches before being cut and sewn.
-The fashion designer first creates the figure, the feminine image, which reproduces the shape of the wearer—posing, perhaps set within a contemporary context—that serves to illustrate details such as fur inserts, dresses with geometric patterns, suits, hats, shoes, and other accessories.
+In fashion design, new projects are presented as handmade sketches before they are cut and sewn.
+The fashion designer first creates the figure, the feminine image, which reproduces the shape of the wearer—a realistic-looking figure, perhaps posed within a contemporary context, used to illustrate details such as fur inserts, dresses with geometric patterns, suits, hats, shoes, and other accessories.

-These sophisticated designs in the Art Nouveau and Art Deco styles, as well as very rare and collectible, are perfect for studio decor.
-They reflect an elegant, affluent world, full of perspectives, and help recreate the fascinating transformations that took place in the costume fashion of those times, where women's fashion style—an expression of women's emancipation—adapted to more functional and sporty clothing.
+These sophisticated designs in the Art Nouveau and Art Deco styles, as well as very rare and collectible items, are perfect for decorating a studio.
+They reflect an elegant, affluent world full of perspectives and help recreate the fascinating transformations that took place in the costume fashion of those times, where women's fashion style—an expression of women's emancipation—adapted to more functional and sporty clothing.

 Luxury antique furniture and accessories can be an excellent idea for interior decoration.
-Today, there is a growing number of enthusiasts of high-quality vintage products that possess a specific character and soul.
-This is a nod to history, craftsmanship, and the creation of classic and timeless furniture.
+Today, there is a growing number of enthusiasts of high-quality vintage items that possess a specific character and soul.
+This is a nod to history, the creation, and design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.

-There are many styles characterizing antique furniture, but a few stand out as the most important.
-Eclectic furniture belongs to the 19th century, marked by the prevailing Biedermeier style.
-Its variants in the early years of this century include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+There are many styles characterizing antique furniture, but a few are particularly prominent.
+Eclectic furniture belongs to the 19th century, during which the Biedermeier style was dominant.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are antique products in Rococo style and Louis XV.
-Next is Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly ornate, representative pieces designed to radiate glamour and play a significant role in luxury.
-Materials were chosen selectively to emphasize the grandeur of these items.
+Neoclassical furniture is associated with Louis XVI style, which also draws heavily from ancient architecture.
+Notable and worth mentioning are antique products in Rococo and Louis XV styles.
+The next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+These were highly ornate, statement pieces designed to radiate splendor and play a significant role in luxury.
+Unique, selectively used materials were employed to emphasize the grandeur of these items.

 Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and robust, using dark stains, moldings, strong bases, and reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of cupboards and broadly speaking, chest-type furniture.
-The era’s interest in mythology and antiquity was reflected in animal-shaped supports and legs.
+Renaissance furniture was quite heavy and massive, often using brown stains, moldings, sturdy bases, and relief carvings.
+These products were quite distinctive but also opened new possibilities, such as the construction of cabinets and broadly speaking, chest furniture.
+They also reflected an interest in mythology and antiquity, with supports and legs often taking animal forms.

-Lion paws, eagle heads—these are common motifs in Renaissance-style furniture.
-Currently, many global brands reproduce such furniture, inspired by Italian and French artisans.
+Lion paws, eagle heads—these are common motifs in Renaissance style.
+Currently, many global brands reproduce furniture inspired by Italian and French artisans.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
-This is especially important when seeking an elegant antique piece suitable for your interior.
+It is important to remember that furniture production was perceived differently in each country, so each style had its unique character.
+This is especially important when searching for an elegant antique that suits your interior.

 The most important aspect of elite antique furniture is originality.
 And this is ultimately crucial from the buyer's perspective, as many counterfeits circulate on the market.
 Luxury Products provides a certificate confirming that the product matches the actual description and photograph.
 We have at your disposal art appraisers, historians, and experts from around the world.Attributes / Details